supadupa/magento-extension/README.md

 ## Features

-* Provides Sauce configuration data for Magento integrations.
+* Provides Sauce configuration data for Magento integration.
 * Adds custom API endpoint @ `/rest/v1/sauce/products` which provides a custom feed for our hotspots feature.
-The feed is set with a permission.
+The feed is set with a custom permission.
-* Adds a link to platform via `Content > Sauce Social Media Marketing > Media Library`.
+* We add a link to `Content > Sauce Social Media Marketing > Media Library`.
   Currently this redirects to [our platform](https://app.addsauce.com/backoffice/media/added).

 ## Install via composer (recommend)